cwoffenden/obj2buf/README.md

 1. Vertex positions and UVs as `short`, normals and tangents as `byte`.

-2. `-s` option to scale the mesh in the range `-1` to `1` (allowing any object to be drawn without considering the camera or mesh size).
+2. `-su` option to scale the mesh uniformly in the range `-1` to `1` (allowing any object to be drawn without considering the camera position or mesh size).

 3. `-b` option to only store the sign for the bitangents  (which will be packed into the padding for the positions).